 Sam shivered as the helicopter lifted her, Lorne and her dog from the ground.

-She had intended to keep her disastrous mistake a secret from everyone, but with one look at Lorne’s face, she knew she couldn’t lie to him, knowing that he never left base on callouts, that he had made an exception because she had been the one who had made the distress call, that the look of concern in his eyes came from a place deep within his heart.
+She had intended to keep her disastrous mistake a secret from everyone, but after one look at Lorne’s face, she knew she couldn’t lie to him.
+She knew that he never left base on callouts, that he had made an exception because she had been the one who had made the distress call, that the look of concern in his eyes came from a place deep within his heart.
 He looked so skinny and frail with his red-rimmed eyes, hollowed cheeks and wispy white hair whipping around under his helmet.
 One lie, even the smallest, whitest, most insignificant of lies would break his heart.
 And she could never do that to him.

 “I’m sorry, Lorne.
 I know it was stupid.
 Everything I touch turns into a disaster.
 It was my fault he went missing.”
 Sam broke eye contact and swallowed hard, trying to push her stomach back as it crept up her throat.
 “I didn’t finish the barrier install.”